 May 4–5 Bi-Annual Fiber Festival.
 Tom Knisley will be our key note speaker for both Friday night and Saturday morning.
 During this time he will give two presentations, one on his antique collection of American textiles and another on recycled antique Japanese textiles.
 Both presentations sound fascinating!
 There will be a variety of mini-workshops offered Saturday afternoon!

 June 16 Basket Weaving with Connie Denton.
 Saturday workshop and potluck lunch, 9:00 a.m. to 3:00 or 4:00 p.m.
 We will be making a work basket!
 Mimi Rodes

 Southwest Utah Branch

-5:30 pm at the Washington Branch of the Washington County library
+The meetings start at 5:30 pm at the Washington Branch of the Washington County Library System.

 http://www.dixiesprings.info/weavers for information.